givepraise/docs/docs/index.md

----
-sidebar_position: 1
----

 # What is Praise?

-As decentralized organizations grow it becomes more difficult to involve the whole community in determining what contributions to value.
-Praise invites communities to build a culture of giving and gratitude, involving contributors at every step of the process.
+As decentralized organizations grow it is challenging to involve the whole community in determining what contributions to value.
+Praise invites communities to build a culture of giving and gratitude, reward contributions to the community and involve the community every step of the way.

-Praise allows communities to acknowledge the full spectrum of value created - ranging from small to large contributions over a number of platforms.
-Even contributions made outside of any tech platform can be praised.
+By using Praise, communities acknowledge the full spectrum of value created - ranging from small to large contributions.
+Even contributions made outside of any platform can be praised.
+Praise allows for bottom up value systems to emerge by listening to what the community values.

-The praise process has been tried and tested over a number of months in communities such as the TEC - the Token Engineering Commons, Commons Stack and Giveth.
-The tools developed along the way have now been turned into the open source project Praise.
+Praise has been tried and tested in communities such as the Token Engineering Commons, Commons Stack and Giveth.

 Praise is similar to a team allocation in other token economies, but done via a unique distributed signal aggregation approach intended to achieve many goals: